 We have nothing against The Bowery, a Confederate-flag draped redneck bar that’s located catty corner from the vacant lot that once housed the Pavilion in downtown Myrtle Beach, South Carolina.

-The so-called “Eighth Wonder of the World” is probably a fun place to hang out … and before settling down years ago our founding editor Will Folks was known to tolerate the atonal twang of country music long enough to run a billiards table (ask Joe Azar about that) while simultaneously extending to select Daisy Duke-clad, double-named Dixie darlings a deftly drawled introduction to seduction known as the old “hey, how you?”
+The so-called “Eighth Wonder of the World” is probably a fun place to hang out … and before settling down years ago our founding editor Will Folks was known to tolerate the atonal twang of country music long enough to run a billiards table (ask Joe Azar about that).

-As much as it pains us to say, this column is not an exaggerated glorification of anyone’s long-lost bachelorhood (although that would make for an interesting narrative).
+As much as it pains us to say, this column is not an exaggerated glorification of Folks’ skills on the pool table.
 It is, however, a necessary reminder of a glaring, galling hypocrisy in the city The Bowery calls home: Myrtle Beach, S.C.

 We are referring, of course, to Myrtle Beach mayor Brenda Bethune’s ongoing efforts to shut down a host of businesses in the heart of the city’s downtown tourism district via a so-called “overlay district.”
 This “Boulevard Ban” – which we oppose – would restrict the sale of certain items within a 22-block stretch of the city’s downtown tourist hub in the name of cracking down on drug abuse and the sale of sexually explicit material.

 Apparently alcohol abuse and Confederate flags are okay, though ….